Same-sex marriage in Estonia

+Same-sex marriage has been legal in Estonia since 1 January 2024.
+The government elected in the March 2023 election, led by Prime Minister Kaja Kallas and consisting of the Reform Party, the Social Democrats and Estonia 200, vowed to legalize same-sex marriage.
+Legislation to open marriage to same-sex couples was introduced to the Riigikogu in May 2023, and was approved in a final reading by 55 votes to 34 on 20 June.
+It was signed into law by President Alar Karis on 27 June, and took effect on 1 January 2024.
+Estonia was the first Baltic state, the first post-Soviet state, the twentieth country in Europe, and the 35th in the world to legalise same-sex marriage.

-Estonia has recognised same-sex registered partnerships since January 1, 2016.
-These unions provide same-sex couples with some of the rights, benefits and obligations of marriage.
+Registered partnerships which provide some of the rights, benefits and obligations of marriage have been available to same-sex couples since 1 January 2016.

 Registered partnerships

 Background

-In December 2005, the launch of a new family law bill by the Ministry of Justice, explicitly defining marriage as a union of a man and a woman, initiated a public debate on the issue of recognition of same-sex unions.
+In December 2005, the launch of a new family law bill by the Ministry of Justice, explicitly defining marriage as a "union of a man and a woman", initiated a public debate on the issue of recognition of same-sex unions.
 The Ministry of Social Affairs, led by Minister Jaak Aab, expressed reservations about the draft law.
 The public debate attracted a significant response from LGBT rights groups, which opposed the family law bill and urged the government not to discriminate between same-sex and opposite-sex couples in marriage, stating that, "We call on the government to drop a clause in the draft law on the family, which does not allow the registration of same-sex marriages or partnerships".
-On January 4, 2006, five Estonian NGOs supporting LGBT rights issued a press release calling for a new partnership law to give same-sex couples equal rights with opposite-sex couples.
-On the other hand, a number of conservative politicians claimed that Estonia was "not yet ready" for same-sex marriage, and that there was no need to create a separate law on same-sex unions since existing laws already implied the protection of some of these unions, despite not mentioning same-sex unions explicitly.
-Väino Linde, the chief of the Constitution Commission of the Riigikogu, stated that he was "glad to see the conservative views in the Parliament and in the [Constitution] Commission".
+On 4 January 2006, five Estonian NGOs supporting LGBT rights issued a press release calling for a new partnership law to give same-sex couples equal rights to opposite-sex couples.
+On the other hand, a number of conservative politicians claimed that Estonia was "not yet ready" for same-sex marriage and that there was no need to create a separate law on same-sex unions since existing laws already implied some protection despite not mentioning same-sex unions explicitly.
+Väino Linde, the chairman of the Constitution Commission of the Riigikogu, stated that he was "glad to see the conservative views in the Parliament and in the [Constitution] Commission".

 As of 2005, the Social Democratic Party was the only political party to publicly affirm its support for same-sex unions.
-The Centre Party and the Reform Party said that they would tolerate such a law, whereas various right-wing parties, particularly the Pro Patria and Res Publica Union, stated their opposition to the recognition of same-sex unions.
+The Centre Party and the Reform Party said that they would "tolerate" such a law, whereas various right-wing parties, particularly the Pro Patria and Res Publica Union, expressed opposition to the recognition of same-sex unions.